awsdocs/aws-kms-developer-guide/doc_source/key-policy-default.md

 }
 ```

-The default key administrators statement for a single\-Region symmetric KMS key allows the following permissions\.
+The default key administrators statement for the most common KMS key, a single\-Region symmetric encryption KMS key, allows the following permissions\.
 For detailed information about each permission, see the [AWS KMS permissions](kms-api-permissions-reference.md)\.

 When you use the AWS KMS console to create a KMS key, the console adds the users and roles you specify to the `Principal` element in the key administrators statement\.